-The ERA considers Western Power's risk-based investment strategy for the Mandurah area continues to provide a balance between minimising the financial risk of premature investment in the Mandurah load area and the risk to customer supply, and provides flexibility for changes to be made in response to changes in forecast demand.
+As set out in the draft decision, Western Power's risk-based investment strategy for the Mandurah area continues to provide a balance between minimising the financial risk of premature investment in the Mandurah load area and the risk to customer supply, and provides flexibility for changes to be made in response to changes in forecast demand.

-On that basis, the ERA considers there continues to be strong evidence that the disadvantages of requiring compliance with the Technical Rules are likely to exceed the advantages and therefore the Meadow Springs zone substation Technical Rules exemption should not be revoked.
+On that basis, the ERA considers there continues to be strong evidence that the disadvantages of requiring compliance with the Technical Rules are likely to exceed the advantages and therefore the Meadow Springs zone substation Technical Rules temporary exemption should not be revoked.